 More information about cookies and details of how to manage or disable them can be found on www.aboutcookies.org.

-Please note that if you choose to opt-out of receiving cookies, you may lose some features and / or functionality of RTÉ.ie, for example - you won’t be able to sign-in to RTÉ or use the shopping cart in RTÉ Shop.
+Please note that if you choose to opt-out, you may lose some features and / or functionality of RTÉ.ie, for example - you won’t be able to sign-in to RTÉ or use the shopping cart in RTÉ Shop.
 Also, you cannot use certain apps, such as RTÉ International Player, if you disable the collection of your device’s location.

-These cookies enable services you have specifically asked for.
+These cookies etc enable services you have specifically asked for.

 Some examples of services that use these type of cookies include Urchin, Comscore, and Bluemetrix.

-These cookies allow the website to remember choices you make and provide enhanced and more personal features.
+These cookies, web beacons etc allow the website or app to remember choices you make and provide enhanced and more personal features.

 Some examples of such features include:

-If you have an RTÉ account, a cookie on your computer lets us remember your user name and email address so you don't have to enter it again when you are commenting or writing a review.
+If you have an RTÉ account, a cookie or other similar technology lets us remember your user name and email address so you don't have to enter it again when you are commenting or writing a review.

 Other examples of services that use these type of cookies include PollDaddy, Pluck, or WordPress.

-These cookies are used to deliver advertising that is more relevant to you and your interests.
+These cookies, web beacons etc are used to deliver advertising that is more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.

 They are usually placed by advertising networks with our permission.
-They remember that you have visited a website; this information is shared with other organisations such as advertisers.
+They remember that you have visited a website, page or app; this information is shared with other organisations such as advertisers.
 In some cases, these ad networks may send you ads on our behalf after you leave our website, social media pages or apps, including where you start but don’t complete a purchase, registration or similar action.
-Often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
+Often targeting or advertising cookies etc will be linked to site functionality provided by the other organisation.